 Recorded Live: 12/11/1981 – Capitol Theatre (Passaic, NJ):

-For his work in music, Allman has received numerous awards including several Grammys; he has been inducted into the Rock and Roll Hall of Fame and the Georgia Music Hall of Fame.
+For his work in music, Allman received numerous awards including several Grammys; he is inducted into the Rock and Roll Hall of Fame and the Georgia Music Hall of Fame.
 His distinctive voice placed him in 70th place in the Rolling Stone list of the “100 Greatest Singers of All Time”.
 Allman released an autobiography, the very fine read, My Cross to Bear, in 2012.

 Let’s listen to Gregg Allman’s last album, Southern Blood.